nf-core/funcscan/docs/usage.md

 --arg_deeparg_db '/<path>/<to>/<deeparg>/<db>/'
 ```

+The contents of the directory should include directories such as `database`, `moderl`, and files such as `deeparg.gz` etc. in the top level.

 Note that if you supply your own database that is not downloaded by the pipeline, make sure to also supply `--arg_deeparg_db_version` along
 with the version number so hAMRonization will correctly display the database version in the summary report.